awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-clean-up.md

 # Step 6: Clean up<a name="tutorials-auto-scaling-group-clean-up"></a>

-In this step, you'll delete the Amazon EC2 Auto Scaling group to avoid ongoing charges for resources you used during this tutorial\.
-Optionally, you can delete the Amazon EC2 Auto Scaling configuration and CodeDeploy deployment component records\.
+In this step, you'll delete the Auto Scaling group to avoid ongoing charges for resources you used during this tutorial\.
+Optionally, you can delete the Auto Scaling configuration and CodeDeploy deployment component records\.

 **Topics**
 + [To clean up resources \(CLI\)](#tutorials-auto-scaling-group-clean-up-cli)